 Other wildlife that may be viewed in the park includes chital deer, rhesus monkey, water monitor and crocodile.
 Sundarbans is also noted for its conservation of the Ridley sea turtles that nest on Kanak Island.
 Haliday Island is also noted for being the last retreat of barking deer in India, and Bhagabatpur is famous for its hatchery of the largest estuarine crocodiles in the world.

 Over 180 species of birds have been recorded in the Sunderbans, and birders should visit Sajnakhali Sanctuary, which is home to seven colourful species of kingfisher, white-bellied sea eagle, plovers, lapwings, curlews, whimbrels, sandpipers and pelicans among others.
-Sunderbans National Park is only accessible by boat.
+Sundarbans National Park is only accessible by boat.

 - Ideal for viewing: fishing cat, mangrove pitta, masked mangrove whistler, tiger, leopard cat

-- Where: West Bengal, India
+- Where: West Bengal State, India